Chapter 4 - ARMA Models

 Def 4.2 - Moving Average of Order 1

-A stationary stochastic process is a moving average of order 1 (denoted as ) if it satisfies:
+A stationary stochastic process is a moving average of order 1, denoted as , if it satisfies:

 where and are unknown parameters.

 This is a time series model where the current value in the series is the weighed average between the current and the previous value of a random shock or noise.
-In a process, each value in the series depends on the noise at the current time step and the previous time step.
+In an process, each value in the series depends on the noise at the current time step and the previous time step.
 The noise is assumed to be white noise (i.e. i.i.d. with mean 0 and constant variance .
 The (unknown) parameter controls how much influence the previous shock has on the current value.
 Note that, for and , the result is plain white noise as described in the previous section.

 Autocorrelations of